cchudzicki-ocw-testing/14.04-fall-2020/content/pages/syllabus.md

 I will assign five problem sets.
 Problem sets typically include a set of pure theory questions and a set of application questions, often based on readings.
 Late problem sets will not be accepted.
 No exceptions.

-After the problem set has been graded and handed back we are happy to go over solutions with you if they are still unclear.
+After the problem set has been graded and handed back, we are happy to go over solutions with you if they are still unclear.
 [Visit the Assignments section](https://draft.ocw.mit.edu/courses/14-04-intermediate-microeconomic-theory-fall-2020/pages/assignments/) for more information.

 #### Three Exams (60%)